visit-dav/visit/src/doc/python_scripting/functions.rst

     The expression definition as a string.

 return type : CLI_return_t
-    The DefineExpression functions return 1 on success and 0 on failure.
+    The DefineVectorExpression function returns 1 on success and 0 on failure.

 **Description:**

-    The DefineVectorExpression creates new vector variables
+    DefineVectorExpression creates new vector variables.
-    Expression variables can be plotted like any other variable.
+    Vector variables define a vector field over a mesh and are used by the Vector plot.
+    A 2D vector would consist of 2 components.
+    A 3D vector would consist of 3 components.

     The variableName argument is a string that contains the name of the new variable.
     You can pass the name of an existing expression if you want to provide a new expression definition.
-    The expression argument is a string that contains the definition of the new variable in terms of math operators and pre-existing variable names Reference the VisIt User's Manual if you want more information on creating expressions, such as expression syntax, or a list of built-in expression functions.
+    The expression argument is a string that contains the definition of the new variable in terms of :ref:`built-in expressions <Built-in_expressions>` and pre-existing variable names using VisIt_'s :ref:`expression grammar <Expression_grammar>`.
+    If you run into problems defining your expression you might want to read the section on :ref:`expression compatibility gotchas <Expression_Compatibility_Gotchas>`.

 **Example:**